yjs1210/lending-tree/README.md

 We then explore how we can generate alpha in our loan seletion criteria.
 We split our data into training and test sets, and build a prediction model, a simple approach using linear regression.
 Collecting top 1000 from our model's prediction in a test set dramatically outperformed 1000 randomly selected loans by as much as 5.6% in IRR.
 This was a suprising result given our R2 of the model was very low.
 However, that is understandable since return distribution in this asset class is very polarized.
 Any modeling that yields a point estimate is going to perform badly on paper since the real data will either overshoot(fully paid) or undershoot(default) but when you spread out the defaut rate, on average, our model fared well in extracting useful information out of the features.

 We acknowledge that our model can have a look ahead bias, training our model using data that we would other wise not have at the time.
 I recommend considering a buy-hold-sell strategy leveraging the marketplace.
 This way, we can use data for example, 6 months and older to build a model for 6 month holding strategy.
-I also recommend exploring more rigorous forecasting methods,d improving the code so it can scale better with growing market data and implementing unit testing.
+I also recommend exploring more rigorous forecasting methods, improving the code so it can scale better with growing market data, and implementing unit testing.

 ## Data Cleaning & Environment Set Up